rvega1204/AI_Agent/README.md

 Ricardo Vega 2025

-**Note**: This is an educational project demonstrating agentic AI behavior with function calling.
-Use responsibly and always validate the agent's actions before deploying in production environments.
+**Note**: This project is intended solely for educational and research purposes to demonstrate agentic AI behavior and function-calling techniques.
+Commercial use, production deployment, or integration into revenue-generating systems is strictly prohibited.
+The code and concepts are provided “as is,” without warranties of any kind.
+Users are responsible for independently validating all agent actions, outputs, and security implications before any experimentation.